Easy Potato Rolls Recipe

 - 6 to 6-1/2 cups all-purpose flour

 - 1. In a small bowl, dissolve yeast in 2/3 cup warm water.
 In a large bowl, combine mashed potatoes, sugar, shortening, eggs, salt, remaining 2/3 cup water, yeast mixture and 2 cups flour; beat until smooth.
 Stir in enough remaining flour to form a soft dough.

 - 2. Do not knead.
 Shape into a ball; place in a greased bowl, turning once to grease the top.
 Cover with plastic wrap; let rise in a warm place until doubled, about 1 hour.

 - 3. Punch down dough; divide into thirds.
 Divide and shape one portion into 15 balls; place in a greased 9-in. round baking pan.
 Cover with a kitchen towel.
 Repeat with remaining dough.
 Let rise in a warm place until doubled, about 30 minutes.
 Preheat oven to 375°.

 - 4. Bake rolls until golden brown, 20-25 minutes.
 Remove from pans to wire racks.
 Serve warm.
-Yield: 45 servings.
+Yield: 45 rolls.